 Of course, make sure that you give them ample care and love throughout their lives.
 With your help and care, they can reach their maximum age, but not when they are neglected.
 Affection, good diet, exercise, and dedicated veterinary care are all the important factors that can have an impact on the quality and longevity of a dog’s life.

 Because the Yorkie-Pom has Pomeranian blood, it is generally going to be a high energy dog.
 They will simply love to run around, zoom about the park, and generally act silly.
 These dogs are also intelligent so they require plenty of mental stimulation in addition to exercise.
 If left alone too long (or if not properly trained), these dogs are prone to developing problem behaviors and Small Dog Syndrome.
 You don’t want to have a little furry Napoleon on your hands!
 This breed is adaptable to city or apartment life, however, as long as it gets enough daily exercise and has stimulating toys to keep its mind active.
 When the weather does not allow you to play in the park or the yard, you can utilize some fun doggo toys to keep boredom at bay!

 The temperament of the Yorkie-Pom breed will vary according to breeding but, for the most part, these little dogs are friendly and energetic.

 The Yorkie-Pom is not recognized by the AKC because it is technically a hybrid of two pure breeds rather than a new breed.
 This is almost always the case with unique cross breeds and designer dogs – they lack the official recognition of the lead dog breed registries.
 The Yorkie-Pom has, however, recognition from a few smaller canine clubs and organizations.
-The Yorkshire Terrier and Pomeranian mix is known under various different names and each of the organization accepts this breed under one of those names.
+The Yorkshire Terrier and Pomeranian mix is known under various different names and each of the organizations accepts this breed under one of those names.

 For instance, the American Canine Hybrid Club recognizes this breed as Yoranian.
-The Designer Dogs Kennel Club and Designer Breed Registry both accept it as Yoranian Terrier.
+The Designer Dogs Kennel Club and Designer Breed Registry both accept it as a Yoranian Terrier.
 The International Designer Canine Registry® calls the breed Yoranian Terrier or Porkie, whereas the Dog Registry of America, Inc. accepts all names.
 All of these recognitions are a great start towards a wider acceptance of designer dogs.
 Such a popular and loved breed certainly deserves entry into all the official lists.

-At home, you can do some light brushing throughout the week, just to keep everything mat and tangle-free.
+At home, you can do some light brushing throughout the week, just to keep everything tidy and free from mats and tangles.
 But with grooming, it is best to visit a professional dog care salon.
 Make that a once a month visit and you will ensure that your Yorkie-Pom always looks dashing and elegant.
 Throw an occasional bath into the mix and you will definitely have a tidy and attractive doggo by your side.
 Don’t forget that good hygiene is a big part of good health!